4. Lose weight

 5. Drink alcohol only in moderation

 Moderate use of alcohol has been linked with higher levels of HDL cholesterol — but the benefits aren't strong enough to recommend alcohol for anyone who doesn't already drink.
-If you choose to drink alcohol, do so in moderation.
+If you drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.

 If lifestyle changes aren't enough ...

 Sometimes healthy lifestyle changes aren't enough to lower cholesterol levels.
-Make sure the changes you choose to make are ones that you can continue, and don't be disappointed if you don't see results immediately.
+Make sure the changes you make are ones you can continue to do, and don't be disappointed if you don't see results immediately.
 If your doctor recommends medication to help lower your cholesterol, take it as prescribed, but continue your lifestyle changes.
 Lifestyle changes can help you keep your medication dose low.

 - Your guide to lowering your cholesterol with TLC.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/public/heart/chol/chol_tlc.pdf.
-Accessed July 3, 2012.
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/resources/heart/cholesterol-tlc.
+Accessed May 26, 2015.